Lake Forest Wrongful Death Lawyers

 A wrongful death action is distinguishable from an action that survives the death of a person to whom a cause of action has accrued.
 It is often the case that a person whose death has become the subject of a wrongful death action did not die at the time of the wrongful act.
 If an injured party did not die instantaneously, a personal injury cause of action exists for damages suffered between the time of the injury and the time of death.
 This cause of action survives the death of the decedent and belongs to the decedent’s estate.
 It is different from the cause of action for wrongful death.
 While a wrongful death action is a new action that accrues at the time of the decedent’s death, a survival action is a means of preserving a distinct and separate cause of action that an injured person had before death.

-Reach out to our dedicated team of Laguna Hills wrongful death lawyers to find out how we can help you.
+Reach out to our dedicated team of Lake Forest wrongful death lawyers to find out how we can help you.
 Call our offices at (949) 438-2660 today!